peteroupc/peteroupc.github.io/randomfunc.md

 However, this is an ideal assumption which is hard if not impossible to achieve in practice.

 Indeed, most applications make use of _pseudorandom number generators_ (PRNGs), which are algorithms that produce _random-behaving_ numbers, that is, numbers that simulate the ideal source of random numbers mentioned above.
-As a result, the performance and quality of the methods on this page will depend in practice on the quality of the PRNG (or other kind of RNG) even if they don't in theory.
+As a result, the performance and quality of the methods on this page will depend in practice on the quality of the PRNG (or other generator of random-behaving numbers) even if they don't in theory.

-Note that the source of random numbers can be generated (or simulated) by a wide range of devices and programs, including PRNGs, so-called &quot;true&quot; random number generators, and application programming interfaces (APIs) that provide uniform random-behaving numbers to applications.
-They can serve as a source of random numbers regardless of their predictability or statistical quality, and whether or not they use a fixed algorithm.
-However, some random number generators are better than others for certain purposes, and giving advice on which RNG to choose is outside the scope of this document.
+Note that the "source of random numbers" can be simulated by a wide range of devices and programs, including PRNGs, so-called &quot;true random number generators&quot;, and application programming interfaces (APIs) that provide uniform random-behaving numbers to applications.
+An application ought to choose devices or programs that simulate the "source of random numbers" well enough for its purposes, including in terms of their predictability or statistical quality.
+However, it is outside this document's scope to give further advice on this choice.

 The randomization methods in this document will be deterministic (that is, produce the same values given the same state and input) whenever they are powered by a PRNG (as will generally be the case in practice), as PRNGs are deterministic.
-However, if a "true" random number generator powers these methods, they will not necessarily be deterministic.
+However, if these methods are powered by a "true random number generator" (or another _device_ that simulates the "source of random numbers" well enough for an application's purposes), they will not necessarily be deterministic.

 <a id=Mean_and_Variance_Calculation></a>
 ### Mean and Variance Calculation